shenoynikhil/ETFlow/README.md

-# ET-Flow: Equivariant Flow Matching for Molecular Conformer Generation [Arxiv]()
+# ET-Flow: Equivariant Flow Matching for Molecular Conformer Generation
+Implementation of [Equivariant Flow Matching for Molecule Conformer Generation]() by M Hassan, N Shenoy, J Lee, H Stark, S Thaler and D Beaini.

-ET-Flow is a generative model for generating small molecule conformations using equivariant transformers and flow matching.
+ET-Flow is a state-of-the-art generative model for generating small molecule conformations using equivariant transformers and flow matching.

 ### Setup Environment
 Run the following commands to setup the environment: